doubleewe/site/_products/deer.md

 ---
-name: Sacha the Deer
+name: Bead Bracelets
 description_markdown: >-
-  Sacha's elegant antlers have never been seen on such a beautiful t-shirt.
-Wear this majestic beast and feel all your problems float away.
+  Wren's elegant wrist bracelets have never been seen on such a beautiful band.
+Wear this majestic jewelry and feel all your problems float away.

-  Slim Fit, 5oz 100% Cotton T-Shirt.
+  Young Adult, Adult.
 garment_type:
-price: '9.00'
+price: '3.00'
 sku: deer
 stock: 10
 sizes: